technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // =============================================================================
 // Compile time helpers are available to work with variadic types and values.
 // I'm not very happy with this section, but this is the best I could come up
 // with at the moment.
-It may be interesting to see if we can / want / should
-// make variadic values and types conform to Collection!
 //
+// It may be interesting to see if we can / want / should make variadic values
+// conform to Collection!
+In that case we should consider how we can avoid con-
+// fusing the methods of the `Collection` protocol as a conformance with that of
+// the same name on the "shared supertype" of the variadic value (for example in
+// the trivial case in which the variadic value if of type
+// `variadic Cs: Collection`).
+//
+//
-// `#length` returns an `Int` containing the number of members that the variadic
+// `#length` returns an `Int` representing the number of members that the
-// type (or value) is holding.
+// variadic type (or value) is holding.
 //
 // `#head` returns the first member of a variadic type (or value), or the empty
 // tuple if the variadic type (or value) contains no elements.